paulhibbitts/self-publishing-with-docsify-this/pages/introduction-to-self-publishing-with-docsify-this.md

 # An Introduction to Self-Publishing with Docsify-This

-This guide includes key concepts related to both Docsify-This and digital literacy skills, and provides a collection of external resources to help you explore further.
+This overview includes key concepts related to both Docsify-This and digital literacy skills, and provides a collection of external resources to help you explore further.

 <h2> Unlocking the Power of Self-Publishing </h2>